How inflation-linked bonds work

 Saxo Group

-What are inflation protected bonds?
+What are inflation-linked bonds?

 How does inflation influence an investment portfolio?

-How do inflation protected bonds work?
+How do inflation-linked bonds work?

 It’s possible to find additional inflation linked bonds issued by major corporations instead of national governments, but these types of instruments are most commonly available via governments.

-What are the benefits of inflation linked bonds?
+What are the benefits of inflation-linked bonds?

-What are the drawbacks of inflation linked bonds?
+What are the risks of inflation-linked bonds?

 The ceiling on your potential profits